nineinchnick/yii-usr/README.md

 It's goal is to be easier to integrate into current projects by not requiring to modify existing user database table and model.
 Only the UserIdentity class is used to provide all business logic by implementing few provided interfaces.

+Key differences from yii-user:

+* smaller codebase, easier to read/review
+* use good password hashing
+* no need to modify current tables and models
+* bundled mailer class
+* all basic features

 Currently, there is no admin user managment provided and it is not planned.
 The reason for this is that the CRUDs vary much in every project and it should not be time-expensive to create another one for users utilizing interfaces implemented in UserIdentity for this module.
 Actions provided by this module does not require any more authorization than checking if a user is logged in.
 An admin interface on the other hand requires to define auth items to check for access.